Astral1119/sheets-wiki-data/docs/QUERY.md

 You can pivot by multiple columns.
 The resulting table has columns for every unique combination of those columns.

-There is no native [unpivot](https://sheets.wiki/pages/unpivotting/) clause or function.
+There is no native unpivotting clause or function.

 #### Order By